-The cost for this knowledge is only $5 per.
-The park is located 3 miles east of Superior on the south side of Highway 260 (UTM-- 12 S 0485127 3682430) There is a beautiful 2 mile hike in the park that takes you through an incredible desert exhibit that includes 30 ft. tall boojum trees and a South American version of a saguaro.
+The park is located 3 miles east of Superior on the south side of Highway 260 (UTM-- 12 S 0485127 3682430).
+There is a beautiful 2-mile hike in the park that takes you through an incredible desert exhibit that includes 30 ft. tall boojum trees and a South American version of a saguaro.

 Check out the Official Route and Triplogs.